Campusoft/knowledge_base/container/docker.md

 - Permite comunicar varios contenedores entre si a través de la misma red
 - docker network create [nombre]
 ## Docker compose

+Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration

 - Permite agrupar configuraciones para reducir utilización de línea de comandos
 - https://docs.docker.com/compose/
 - Comentarios con #

-- Crear el archivo docker-compose.yaml:
+Crear el archivo docker-compose.yaml:
 	- Version de composer
 		- version: "3.7"
 	- Lista de servicios a ejecutar